aahadley/Junior-Knights/Reviews_Lessons/4__File_io/files.md

 make sure the file is the same is calculate your own checksum and compare it with the sum at the end of the file.

-- Ask the user for a filename, open in 'r+'
+- Ask the user for a filename, open in 'rb+'
 - Have the user choose: check or append
 - if append:
     - Calculate the checksum for the file.